-The Black Forest is one of our most popular self-guided motorcycle tours.
+The Black Forest self-guided motorcycle tour is one of our most popular holidays.
 It is a perfect choice as a short break or first trip abroad as well as a season opener.
 There is only one thing that’s more synonymous with the Black Forest than the Black Forest gateau for a biker.
 Of course, it is the fantastic biking roads and one road in particular more than any, the iconic B500.

 The Black Forest region holds some of the best biking roads in Europe, if not in the World.
 However, the famous Black Forest High Road appears to have more biking honey pot effect than any other.
 This epic road draws more bikers with a sweet tooth for riding than any other area in Germany.
 B500 runs from the Roman spa town off Baden-Baden all the way to the Swiss border.
 Although it is the most popular, there are many other equally exhilarating and also equally rewarding roads to ride.
 Most of the routes run through an idyllic combination of forests and meadows as well as valleys and hills.
 But what makes this tour attractive to the British bikers is the fact that it’s relatively close to the UK.

 From your comfortable hotel, you can easily explore all four corners of this beautiful region.
 Without any doubt, the scenic highlight of this trip is the marvellous Lake Titisee.
 The lake’s crystal clear water and waterfront promenade make it high on the priority list on any visitor’s list.
 Furthermore, it is just the place to treat your self with a slice or two of Black Forest gateau.